-If you wish to be literal, a mortgage is actually a ‘charge on property’ which is a legal term meaning that you give a lender an interest in your property until a loan is repaid.
+Everyone will be able to answer the question ‘what is a mortgage?’.
+However, if you wish to be literal, a mortgage is actually a ‘charge on property’.
+In legal terms this means that you give a lender an interest in your property until a loan is repaid.
 However, in accepted use a mortgage is the actual loan taken to buy a property.
-In the UK this usually means freehold or leasehold property which is ‘permanent’ – e.g. not houseboats, pre-fabricated designs or static homes.
+This usually means freehold or leasehold property which is ‘permanent’ – e.g. not houseboats, pre-fabricated designs or static homes.

-Mortgage advice in the UK has been regulated since October 2004, although buy to let loans, second charge mortgages and loans on property which will have less than 40% residential use are excluded from regulation.
-These loans do not therefore give the borrowers the same regulatory protection as normal mortgages.
+Mortgage advice in the UK has been regulated since October 2004, although buy to let loans, second charge mortgages and loans on property which will have less than 40% residential use, are excluded from regulation.
+These loans do not therefore have the same regulatory protection as normal mortgages.

-When considering the type of mortgage which is most suitable for you, Andy would need to know full details of your situation.
+When considering the type of mortgage which is most suitable for you, your broker will need to know full details of your situation.
 Expect to be asked about your family situation, your income, employment details, debts, credit history, any existing mortgage details, savings and assets position and so on.
 You will also need to prove your address and identity.
 The more accurate the information you supply then the better the resulting advice.